Manish40180/Manish40180/README.md

 - 🤖 Interested in **Artificial Intelligence, Machine Learning, and LLMs**
 - 📈 Exploring **FinTech and AI-powered financial analysis**
 - 🐳 Learning and working with **Docker and DevOps fundamentals**
+- 🧩 Solved 200+ problems on LeetCode and GeeksforGeeks
 - 🚀 Always building, learning, and improving

 ---